MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 ## Deploy otoroshi on your kubernetes cluster

 If you want to deploy otoroshi into your kubernetes cluster, you can download the deployment descriptors from https://github.com/MAIF/otoroshi/tree/master/kubernetes and use kustomize to create your own overlay.
+The base descriptors are available at https://github.com/MAIF/otoroshi/tree/master/kubernetes/base

 Then deploy it with `kubectl apply -k ./overlays/myoverlay`.